 We have investigated an interpretation of the XENON1T excess by two scalar DM particles $S_A$ and $S_B$.
-The dark charged $S_B$ is boosted and $S_A$ is neutral in hidden sector.
-The boosted DM particles $S_B S_B^\ast$ are mainly produced by the annihilation $S_A S_A^\ast\to \phi \to S_B S_B^\ast$ mediated by a scalar $\phi$.
-The $S_B-$electron scattering is intermediated by a vector boson $X$ which may cause the anomalous nuclear transitions of $^8$Be and $^4$He.
-The case of $m_{\phi} > m_{S_A} \simeq m_{S_B}$ and $m_{S_B} > m_X$ is of our concern.
-Although the constraints from BBN, CMB and low-energy experiments require the boosted $S_B-$electron scattering cross section mediated by $X$ to be $\lesssim 10^{-35}~\mathrm{cm}^2$, MeV scale DM with a resonant enhanced dark annihilation today can still produce enough boosted DM and induce the XENON1T keV electron excess.
-The relic density of $S_B S_B^\ast$ can be significantly reduced by the $s-$wave process of $S_B S_B^\ast \to X X$, and this $s-$wave annihilation is allowed by the constraints from CMB and 21-cm absorption.
-Thus, a very small relic fraction of $S_B S_B^\ast$ is compatible with the stringent bound on un-boosted $S_B$-electron scattering in DM direct detections.
-The un-boosted $S_A$-electron scattering occurs at loop level and the scattering cross section is below the neutrino floor in direct detections.
-Moreover, for the case of $m_{S_B} < m_X$, enough boosted $S_B$ can also be produced and induces the XENON1T keV excess.
-The mass $m_{S_B}$ should be $\lesssim$ 13 MeV given the constraints from DM direct detections.
-Meanwhile, for two pairs of $S_A S_A^\ast$ and $S_B S_B^\ast$, the mass $m_{S_B}$ ($m_{S_A}$) should be $\gtrsim$ 13 MeV with the bound from BBN~\cite{Ho:2012ug}.
-Thus, there is very little parameter space left for the case of $m_{S_B} < m_X$ when interpreting the XENON1T keV excess.
+The $S_A$ is neutral and $S_B$ is dark charged in the hidden sector.
+The boosted $S_B$ can be produced by the annihilation $S_A S_A^\dagger\to \phi \to S_B S_B^\dagger$ mediated by a scalar $\phi$.
+The $S_B-$electron scattering is intermediated by a vector boson $X$.
+The case of $m_{\phi} > m_{S_A} \simeq m_{S_B} > m_X$ is of our concern.
+Although the constraints from BBN, CMB and low-energy experiments require the boosted $S_B-$electron scattering cross section mediated by $X$ to be $\lesssim 10^{-35}~\mathrm{cm}^2$, MeV scale DM with a resonance enhanced dark annihilation today can still produce enough boosted DM and induce the XENON1T keV electron excess.
+The relic density of $S_B$ can be significantly reduced by the $s-$wave process of $S_B S_B^\dagger \to X X$, and thus this $s-$wave annihilation is allowed by the constraints from CMB and 21-cm absorption.
+A very small relic fraction of $S_B$ is compatible with the stringent bound on un-boosted $S_B$-electron scattering in DM direct detections.
+The $S_A$-electron scattering occurs at loop level and the scattering cross section is below the neutrino floor in direct detections.
 We look forward to the further investigation of MeV DM and the corresponding new interactions in the future.

 \acknowledgments